 First lets learn a tiny bit about how a pressure cooker works.

 - How Pressure Cookers Work Compared to Canners

-- So Can you Can Food in an Electric Pressure Cooker?
+- Can you use Electric Pressure Cooker for canning?

 - What is Food Canning?

 - Food acidity matters